Benefits of physical activity: Cardiac rehabilitation

-One defining characteristic of heart failure is exercise intolerance, which resulted in a prescription of bed rest for these patients until the 1950s.
-However, it has now been shown that a monitored rehabilitation program using moderate intensity exercise is safe for heart failure patients, and this has now become an important therapeutic for patients with heart failure.
+One defining characteristic of heart failure is exercise intolerance, which resulted in a prescription for bed rest for these patients until the 1950s.
+However, it has now been shown that a monitored rehabilitation program using moderate-intensity exercise is safe for heart failure patients, and this has now become an important therapy for patients with heart failure.
 Meta-analyses and systemic reviews have shown that exercise training in heart failure patients is associated with improved quality of life, reduced risk of hospitalization and decreased rates of long-term mortality.
 One study of heart failure patients found that aerobic exercise (walking or cycling) at 60–70% of heart rate reserve 3–5 times per week for over 3 years led to improved health and overall quality of life (determined by a self-reported Kansas City Cardiomyopathy Questionnaire, a 23-question disease-specific questionnaire).
 Other studies have shown that exercise-based rehabilitation at a moderate intensity in heart failure patients improves cardiorespiratory fitness and increases both exercise endurance capacity and VO2max (12–31% increase).

 More recent studies have examined the effects of high-intensity exercise on patients with heart failure.
 A recent study found that 12 weeks of high-intensity interval training (HIIT) in heart failure patients (with reduced ejection fraction) was well-tolerated and had similar benefits compared to patients who underwent moderate continuous exercise (MCE) training, including improved left ventricular remodeling and aerobic capacity.
 A separate study found that 4 weeks of HIIT in heart failure patients with preserved ejection fraction improved VO2peak and reduced diastolic dysfunction compared to both pre-training values and compared to the MCE group.
-These studies indicate that both moderate and high intensity exercise training improve cardiovascular function in heart failure patients, likely related to increased endothelium-dependent vasodilation and improved aerobic capacity.
+These studies indicate that both moderate and high-intensity exercise training improve cardiovascular function in heart failure patients, likely related to increased endothelium-dependent vasodilation and improved aerobic capacity.

 Other benefits

 Bones and muscles

-Routine physical activity is important for building strong bones and muscles in children, but it is equally important with older adults.
+Routine physical activity is important for building strong bones and muscles in children, but it is equally important for older adults.
 Bones and muscles work together to support daily movements.
 Physical activity strengthens muscles.
 Bones adapt by building more cells, and as a result, both become stronger.
-Strong bones and muscles protect against injury and improves balance and coordination.
+Strong bones and muscles protect against injury and improve balance and coordination.
 In addition, active adults experience less joint stiffness and improved flexibility.
 This becomes especially important with age, as it helps to prevent falls and the broken bones that may result.
-For those with arthritis, exercise that keeps the muscles around the joint strong can act like a brace that will react to movement without the use of an actual brace.
+For those with arthritis, an exercise that keeps the muscles around the joint strong can act like a brace that will react to movement without the use of an actual brace.